Flight disruption: delay

 - If we are unable to provide reasonable alternative transportation on our services or on the services of a partner carrier(s), within nine hours of your original departure time, we will arrange transportation with another carrier offering reasonable air route services to your final destination and departing within 48hours of your original departure time..

 - If no reasonable transportation can be arranged to accommodate your travel needs, you will be entitled to a refund of the unused portion of the ticket and when applicable, return transportation to your point of origin as indicated on the ticket, within a reasonable time at no additional cost.
 You may also be entitled to compensation of $400.

-When the flight disruption is within the carrier’s control, you are entitled to claim the following compensation:
+When the flight disruption is within the carrier’s control and is not required for security purposes, you are entitled to claim the following compensation:

 Between 3 and 6 hours: if your arrival at destination as indicated on the original ticket is delayed by three (3) hours or more, but less than six (6) hours; 400$ CA.

 Between 6 and 9 hours: if your arrival at destination as indicated on the original ticket is delayed by six (6) hours or more, but less than nine (9) hours; 700$ CA.

 More than 9 hours: if your arrival at destination as indicated on the original ticket is delayed by nine (9) hours or more; 1,000$ CA.

 Passenger's rights against the Carrier in the event of an overbooking or a cancellation involving international carriage are, in most cases, governed by an international convention known as the Montreal Convention

 Article 19 of this Convention provides that an air carrier is liable for damages caused by delay in the carriage of passengers and cargo, unless such air carrier proves that it has done everything that could reasonably be expected to avoid such damages.